WordPress/gutenberg/docs/designers-developers/developers/themes/theme-json.md

 }
 ```

 In the example above, we aim to encapsulate that the drop cap should be disabled globally but enabled in the paragraph context.
-The drop cap in the Image block context wouldn't make sense based on the current implementation so would be ignored, but it could be used by plugins that extend its functionality.
+Based on the current implementation, the drop cap in the Image block context wouldn't make sense so it would be ignored (but it could be used by plugins that extend its functionality).

 ## Current Status